 The Company manufactures MM-121 under a license and collaboration agreement with Sanofi.
 Under this agreement, Sanofi reimburses the Company for direct costs incurred in manufacturing.
 During 2009 and 2010, the Company utilized a third party contractor to perform fill-finish manufacturing services.
 This third party contractor experienced FDA inspection issues with its quality control process that resulted in a formal warning letter from the FDA.
 Following a review by Sanofi and the Company, some MM-121 was pulled from clinical trial sites and replaced with MM-121 that was filled by a different contractor.
 Sanofi has requested that the Company assume financial responsibility for the MM-121 material that was pulled from clinical trial sites.
 The Company has disputed Sanofi's request and is currently following the dispute resolution provisions of the license and collaboration agreement.
 If the executive officers appointed by Sanofi and the Company are unable to resolve the request, then Sanofi may request that the Company submit the matter to binding arbitration.
 In the event that binding arbitration is pursued and the Company is found financially responsible for the MM-121 material that was pulled from clinical trial sites, the Company may be required to reimburse Sanofi.
 The arbitration process is inherently uncertain, and the Company cannot guarantee that the outcome of arbitration, if it were to occur, would be favorable for the Company.
 The Company does not believe that a loss related to this matter is probable.
 Accordingly, no accrual related to this matter has been recorded as of December 31, 2011.
 The Company estimates that the potential payment range for this reimbursement may be between \$0 and \$4.8 million.
-Based on the revenue recognition model for manufacturing services under the license and collaboration agreement, the Company estimates that a potential reimbursement of between \$0 and \$4.8 million would result in a reduction of revenue of between \$0 and \$0.9 million in the accompanying consolidated st
+Based on the revenue recognition model for manufacturing services under the license and collaboration agreement, the Company estimates that a potential reimbursement of between \$0 and \$4.8 million in the accompanying consolidated statement of operations in the period.

-19. Retirement plan
+18. Retirement plan